waico/SKAB/README.md

 ![skab](skab.png)

+*SKAB (Skoltech Anomaly Benchmark) is designed for evaluating algorithms for anomaly detection.
+The benchmark currently includes 30+ datasets plus Python modules for algorithms’ evaluation.
+Each dataset represents a multivariate time series collected from the sensors installed on the testbed.
+All instances are labeled for evaluating the results of solving outlier detection and changepoint detection problems.*

 # About SKAB [![DOI](https://img.shields.io/badge/DOI-10.34740/kaggle/dsv/1693952-blue.svg)](https://doi.org/10.34740/KAGGLE/DSV/1693952)
 We propose the Skoltech Anomaly Benchmark (SKAB) designed for evaluating the anomaly detection algorithms.
 SKAB allows working with two main problems (there are two markups for anomalies):
 * Outlier detection (anomalies considered and marked up as single-point anomalies)